CDF Aviation Management Program: Overview

-In support of its ground forces, the California Department of Forestry and Fire Protection (CAL FIRE) emergency response air program includes 23 S-2T 1,200-gallon airtankers, 12 UH-1H Super Huey helicopters, and 16 OV-10A tactical aircraft.
-It is in the process of adding seven C-130H 4,000-gallon airtankers.
+In support of its ground forces, the California Department of Forestry and Fire Protection (CAL FIRE) emergency response air program includes airtankers, helicopters and tactical aircraft.
 These aircraft are stationed at 14 airtanker and 11 helitack bases located statewide and can reach most fires within 20 minutes.

 Tactical planes fly overhead at a fire, directing the airtankers and helicopters to critical fire areas for retardant and water drops.
 While both air tankers and helicopters are equipped to carry fire retardant or water, the helicopters can also transport firefighters, equipment and injured personnel.

 The average annual budget of the CAL FIRE Aviation Management Program is nearly $20 million.
 A total of 18 CAL FIRE personnel oversee the program, with an additional 130 contract employees providing mechanical, pilot and management services.

 CAL FIRE's current support contractors are DynCorp and Logistics Specialties Incorporated (LSI).
 DynCorp provides tanker and tactical aircraft pilot services, and all aircraft maintenance services.
 All CAL FIRE helicopters are flown by CAL FIRE pilots.
 LSI provides procurement and parts management services.